barrins-codex/barrins-codex/README.md

 source venv/bin/activate
 pip install -e ".[dev]"
 ```

-The first time the project is started, the page will take some time to compile a list of
-cards and their `scryfallId` to gain access to the card image.
-This script is also used
-to build a JSON version of a decklist.

 ## Run the Codex
 You can run the development version of the site using the `codex` entrypoint: